micheleangioni/phalcon-confer/readme.md

 ## Introduction

-Phalcon Confer, or simpler Confer, empowers your app of Roles and Permissions management.
+Phalcon Confer, or simply Confer, empowers your app of Roles and Permissions management.

+Confer has been highly inspired by the Laravel package [Entrust](https://github.com/Zizaco/entrust).

 ## Installation